Every City in the USA

 City · TX · #12 nationally

-Austin, Texas had 1,002,632 residents as of July 1, 2025 (U.S. Census Bureau Vintage 2025), ranking #12 nationally and #5 in Texas. cost of living runs 1.9% below the U.S. average (BEA RPP 2024); a family of four needs roughly $113,969/yr to break even (2025 modeled).
+Austin, Texas population is 1,002,632 as of July 1, 2025 (U.S. Census Bureau Vintage 2025 estimate), ranking #12 nationally and #5 in Texas.
+Cost of living runs 1.9% below the U.S. average (BEA RPP 2024); a family of four needs roughly $113,969/yr to break even (2025 modeled).
 This profile draws on 13 federal datasets covering population, housing, income, employment, climate, and risk.

 State outline of Texas with Austin's approximate location marked.